ARTIST BIOGRAPHY AND STATEMENT

 ARTIST BIOGRAPHY

-She is a member of Royal Society of Sculptors and Continuum.
-She has recently been published in Flux Review Magazine, Artist Talk Magazine and Articulate Magazine’s book Pandemic Art1.
+She is a member of Royal Society of Sculptors.
+She has recently been published in Flux Review Magazine, Artist Talk Magazine, and Articulate Magazine’s book Pandemic Art1.
 She has exhibited throughout the UK and internationally, at the Borders Exhibition in Venice, and The Forge, The Fold Gallery, Saatchi gallery and the @OXO Gallery in London.
-Most recently at Fresh Air Sculpture, The Coro, Ulverston and Ty Pawb, Wrexham Wales when she was awarded the People’s Prize in January 2023.
-She is currently exhibiting at Ahridge House, Berkhamstead until 24th September 2023.
-She lives in Woking, UK.
+Most recently at, The Coro, Ulverston and Ty Pâwb, Wrexham Wales, Fresh Air Sculpture, and Ovada, Oxford.
+She was awarded the Ty Pâwb People’s Prize in January 2023.
+She lives in Woking, Surrey, UK.

 ARTIST STATEMENT